 Intensive Agriculture and Industrialization:

-The mount in industrialization and intensive agriculture has resulted in the shift from traditional farming practices.
-As modern techniques of farming promote maximization of yield and efficiency as well.
+The increase in industrialization and intensive agriculture has resulted in a shift from traditional farming practices.
+Modern farming techniques promote the maximisation of yield and efficiency as well.

 Market access and profitability:

-Traditional farmers also lack in this area as they are not able to access the markets for selling their produce at fair prices.
+Traditional farmers also lack in this area as they are not able to access the markets to sell their produce at fair prices.
 They face difficulties in competing with large-scale industrial farms.

 Revival and Modern Applications

-In the past few years, the resurgence in interest in traditional farming can be seen.
+In the past few years, a resurgence in interest in farming has been seen.
 The government and people have realized the value of preserving the traditional methods of farming.
-They have started to make efforts in reviving traditional farming practices given their potential significance as sustainable agriculture.
-Efforts to revive traditional farming include:
+They have started to make efforts to revive farming practices, given their potential significance as sustainable agriculture.
+Efforts to revive traditional farming include the following:

 Agroecology and Permaculture:

 These are taking inspiration from traditional farming and its practices.
-Agroecology and Permaculture are embracing sustainable and regenerative farming practices that are alike natural ecosystems.
+Agroecology and Permaculture are embracing sustainable and regenerative farming practices that are similar to natural ecosystems.

 Exchange of Farming Knowledge:

-Several programs are initiated to facilitate the exchange of knowledge between traditional farmers and farming scientists.
+Several programmes are being initiated to facilitate the exchange of knowledge between farmers and farming scientists.
 This will allow them to generate the best practices and innovations to nurture the agricultural sector.

 Cultural heritage conservation:

 Traditional farming is increasingly considered an integral part of cultural heritage.
-Given this, several protected areas, and heritage sites dedicated to traditional farming are established to encourage the tradition.
+Given this, several protected areas and heritage sites dedicated to traditional farming have been established to encourage the tradition.

 However, it faces various challenges.
-Despite of that traditional farming established a farming system that is more resilient, and sustainable.
+Despite that, farming has established a farming system that is more resilient and sustainable.
 It offers a sustainable pathway to a culturally rich agricultural future.
 Given its significance, we can support traditional farmers and this practice to establish a harmonious relationship between humans and nature.
 We should envision a natural world where traditional farming can thrive alongside modern agricultural practices.